 The first time the band members jammed together, the synergy was so palpable that they decided to go full steam ahead as a group.
 With only bare-bone rehearsals under their belt, they made their first audiences swoon with a chemistry that only Mother Nature can infuse.
 Simply put, their performances are “magical” - Pamm Summers, Eastern CT Center for History, Art and Performance.
 The magic is onstage as well as in their writing.
 “So I guess its up to me to live life a different way.
 First of all I’ll make a list of all the rules I’ll break today” goes the song “Don’t Break The Rules”, poking fun of their own OCD.
 Graduating from the early days of winging it, the band carefully arranges each new song and performance, a virtue which creates that “magic” for the audience.

 Be sure to catch a live show to experience first-hand Seat of Our Pants’ “sweet soup of blended harmonies, uplifting lyrics and…fun vibe”. - Anne Marie Cannata McEwen, The Buttonwood Tree Performing Arts & Cultural Center

 The Band Members...

 Carolyn Brodginski first picked up a guitar at the age of 10 and found her passion.
-Since 2011, she has added other stringed instruments to her bag of tricks, including ukulele, mandolin, and the instrument dearest to her heart, the Mountain Dulcimer.
-In 2016 she completed a certification as a therapeutic musician, and now plays the dulcimer at the bedside for patients at St. Francis Hospital as part of the hospital’s Integrative Medicine department.
-She also teaches dulcimer workshops at the hospital, libraries, arts centers, and music festivals. https://carolynbrodginski.com/
+Since 2011, she has added other stringed instruments to her bag of tricks, including ukulele, mandolin, celtic harp, and the instrument dearest to her heart, the Mountain Dulcimer.
+In 2016 she completed a certification as a therapeutic musician, and began playing the dulcimer at the bedside for patients at St. Francis Hospital as part of the hospital’s Integrative Medicine department.
+Her original songs have appeared in Dulcimer Player News, a quarterly publication for dulcimer enthusiasts, She teaches dulcimer privately, and at workshops at the hospital, libraries, arts centers, and music festivals. https://carolynbrodginski.com/